-Both Forest Heath and St Edmundsbury financial position is based on each of our financial circumstances, local demand and opportunities.
-The 'summary of our financial positions' section of this document details each council's individual financial standing.
-The following section provides an overview of the local context in which both councils operate within West Suffolk.
+West Suffolk Councils financial position is based on our financial circumstances, local demand and opportunities.
+The 'summary of our financial positions' section of this document details our financial standing.
+The following section provides an overview of the local context in which the Council operates.